Moving to Portland, Oregon

 Seriously, do not move here.
-Well, I’ll first state that I am a Californian transplant.
-I moved to Portland, OR from Oakland, CA where I was born and raised and eventually pushed out by gentrification.
-I had no choice but to move to the cheaper, cleaner, greener, nicer, more tree’d up, sales taxless city of Portland.
-It was hard at first, getting used to more food options, nicer people and all of the beer.
+I’ll first state that I am a Californian transplant.
+I moved to Portland, OR from Oakland, CA, where I was born and raised and eventually pushed out by “gentrification.”
+So I had no choice but to move to the cheaper, cleaner, greener, sweeter, more tree’d up, sales taxless city of Portland.
+It was hard at first, living in Portland, Oregon, getting used to more food options, friendlier people, lack of crime, an abundance of creativeness, and all of the beer.
 But I’m adapting.

-Anyways, now that I am here, I have realized there are many reasons not to move to Portland so I thought I would share them with you all.
+Anyways, after living in Portland, I have realized there are many reasons not to move to Portland, so I thought I would share them with you all.

-As far as the cloudy days go, it is said that Portland averages 222 cloudy days a year.
-It’s no big deal to me but many people get depressed and are affected by SAD(Seasonal Affective Disorder).
-They lack that natural sunlight, become down and blame the clouds.
-If you’re one of those people you may very well need one of these SAD Lights.
-I actually know someone with one and she likes it.
-I myself just don’t need it I guess.
-However there are high suicide rates and some blame the weather so we’ll keep this as a reason not to move to PDX.
+As far as the cloudy days go, it is said that Portland averages 296 cloudy days a year.
+It’s no big deal to me, but many people get depressed and are affected by SAD(Seasonal Affective Disorder).
+They lack that natural sunlight, become down, and blame the clouds.
+If you’re one of those people, you may very well need one of those SAD Lights.
+I know someone with one, and she likes it.
+I don’t need it.
+However, there are high suicide rates, and some blame the weather, so we’ll keep this as a reason not to move to PDX.

 3) Cascadia Quake <-- Full article